 Eventually, rum replaced aguardiente and the name was changed to the Mojito.
 It’s unclear exactly when this transpired, but the Mojito first appeared in cocktail literature in the 1932 edition of “Sloppy Joe’s Bar Cocktail Manual, a book from the famed Havana institution.

 Appropriately, almost all of the ingredients in the Mojito are indigenous to Cuba.
 Rum, lime, mint and sugar (the island nation grows sugar cane) are joined together and then lengthened with thirst-quenching club soda to create a delicious, easygoing cocktail.
 The drink is traditionally made with unaged white rum, which yields a light, crisp flavor.
 Using Cuban rum will score you points for authenticity, although many modern Cuban rums are lighter in style than their predecessors, so you might try experimenting with white rums until you find one that you like best.

-While the Mojito is slightly more labor-intensive than other cocktails because it involves muddling the mint, the end result is a delicious, refreshing cocktail that can be enjoyed any time of the year.
+The Mojito is slightly more labor-intensive than other cocktails because it involves muddling the mint, but the end result is worth the effort.
+The mint combines with the other ingredients for an extra dose of refreshment that, while often associated with summer, can be enjoyed any time of the year

-Add the rum, lime juice, simple syrup and ice and give it a brief shake.
+Add the rum, lime juice and ice, and give it a brief shake.